itsjonlau/Final-Project/Lauren/Final/README.md

 ## Selected Topic
 Our selected topic is healthcare, specifically the rollout of the COVID-19 vaccine.
 We’re looking to research how the rollout of the vaccines has impacted death rates as a result of COVID-19.
 We’ve selected this question because of its relevance and because we’re all interested in health data.

 My specific question is: Do COVID-19 deaths slow at a different rate for minorities?
-Do answer this question, I will put together various charts, such as a bar chart and linear regression, and will also conduct multiple regression analysis.

 ## Data Source